FuzzyGrim/Yamtrack/README.md

 - Save score, status, progress, repeats (rewatches, rereads...), start and end dates, or write a note.
 - Keep a tracking history with each action with a media, such as when you added it, when you started it, when you started watching it again, etc.
 - Use personal lists to organize your media for any purpose, add other members to collaborate on your lists.
+- Keep up with your upcoming media with a calendar.
 - Easy deployment with Docker via docker-compose with SQLite or PostgreSQL.
 - Multi-users functionality allowing individual accounts with personalized tracking.
 - Import from [MyAnimeList](https://myanimelist.net/), [The Movie Database](https://www.themoviedb.org/) and [AniList](https://anilist.co/).